-To listen to your segment on air, you’ll need to listen to the appropriate point in the schedule for your category, eg News hour if you submitted some local news, What’s On if you submitted details about a local event.
-It’s also possible for us to cue your track for when you are listening (on request).
+To listen to your segment on air, you’ll need to listen to the appropriate point in the schedule for your category, eg Dam Daily if you submitted some local news or What’s On information.
+It’s also possible for us to cue your story for when you are listening (on request).

 If you have any questions or need help crafting or sharing your stories, contact us at: firstname.lastname@example.org or come along to one of our meetups of The Broadcast Club (various locations).